Bob Parsons: Early life and education

 Parsons was born in Baltimore, Maryland.
-His mother was a homemaker while his father worked as a furniture salesman for Montgomery Ward.
+His mother was a homemaker, while his father worked as a furniture salesman for Montgomery Ward.

 After nearly flunking out of high school, Parsons enlisted in the United States Marine Corps.
-He was assigned to the 26th Marine Regiment, which was attached to and operated as part of the 1st Marine Division.
+He was assigned to the 26th Marine Regiment, which was attached to the 1st Marine Division.
 In 1969, he served as a rifleman in the Delta Company of the 1st Battalion, 26th Marines, during a tour of duty in Vietnam, in the Quảng Nam Province.

-He was wounded in action, medically evacuated, and spent two months at a naval hospital recovering from his wounds.
+He was wounded in action and medically evacuated, then spent two months at a naval hospital recovering from his wounds.
 As a result of his service and injury, he earned the Combat Action Ribbon, the Vietnam Gallantry Cross, and the Purple Heart.

-In 1975, Parsons obtained an accounting degree from the University of Baltimore, graduating magna cum laude.
-He then began his career in IT and software sales industry.
+In 1975, Parsons earned an accounting degree from the University of Baltimore, graduating magna cum laude.
+He then began his career in the IT and software sales industry.

 The University of Baltimore conferred an honorary Doctor of Humane Letters degree on May 21, 2008.